Facebook pays fine to settle US discrimination lawsuit - ExBulletin

 Facebook pays fine to settle US discrimination lawsuit

-Facebook pays $ 4.75 million fine and up to $ 9.5 million to eligible victims to resolve Justice Department allegations it discriminated against U.S. workers in favor of foreigners with special visas for hold high paying jobs
+Facebook pays fine of $ 4.75 million and up to $ 9.5 million to eligible victims to resolve Justice Department allegations it discriminated against U.S. workers in favor of foreigners with special visas for hold high paying jobs.

-WASHINGTON – Facebook pays $ 4.75 million fine and up to $ 9.5 million to eligible victims to resolve Justice Department allegations it discriminated against U.S. workers in favor of foreigners with visas specials for high paying jobs.
+WASHINGTON (AP) Facebook pays fine of $ 4.75 million and up to $ 9.5 million to eligible victims to resolve Justice Department allegations it discriminated against U.S. workers in favor of aliens with special visas to take up high-paying jobs.

 Facebook also agreed in the regulation announced Tuesday to train its employees on anti-discrimination rules and to conduct wider advertising and recruitment for employment opportunities in its permanent job certification program, which allows an employer to hire a foreign worker to work permanently.